 And that is the opportunity we have to turn a crisis into a transformation of our food system.

-Together, we will all play an important role in getting our country through whatever challenges we may have to face.
-I wish you all the best of luck in making the necessary pivots to strengthen your business and your community.
+Together, we will all play an essential role in getting our country through whatever challenges we may face.
+I wish you all the best of luck in making the necessary pivots to strengthen your business and community.